 On 15 December 2017 the Board of CPA Australia provided a detailed response.

 Implementing many of the recommendations from the Independent Review will require changes to CPA Australia’s Constitution, By-Laws and Charters.

-On 9 February 2018 the Board released an Issues Paper seeking member feedback on how best to implement the proposed changes.
+On 9 February 2018 the Board released an Issues Paper (PDF) seeking member feedback on how best to implement the proposed changes.